DaniloMarques1/vide/README.md

 # README

-If you are like me and don't mind a not so good looking you (at least for now) this might be for you.
+If you are like me and don't mind a not so good looking UI you (at least for now) this might be for you.